Snowy Streets 101: Yorkton Snow Clearing Guide

 - Back lanes - Only those used for primary access to properties.
 (6 inches)

-After clearing priority streets, our city employees focuses on residential streets, following a zone-base schedule, coordinated with curbside pickup.
-Residential Map
+After clearing priority streets, our city employees focus on residential streets, following a zone-based schedule, coordinated with curbside pickup.

 The big picture: The city has established two primary snow removal route areas